czbiohub-sf/nf-predictorthologs/docs/usage.md

 There are two different kinds of reference proteomes used in this pipeline:

-1. Reference proteome for translation
+- **Reference proteome for translation**, `--proteome_translate_fasta`
-    * In general, it is desirable for this first proteome used for translation is a very conservative set of highly curated protein sequences, such as manually curated from UniProt/SwissProt.
+  - In general, it is desirable for this first proteome used for translation is a very conservative set of highly curated protein sequences, such as manually curated from UniProt/SwissProt.
-    * The reason for this is that it is not desirable to have false positives when translating the sequences, and to only have highly trustworthy translated sequences for downstream processing
+  - The reason for this is that it is not desirable to have false positives when translating the sequences, and to only have highly trustworthy translated sequences for downstream processing
-2. Reference proteome for searching translated proteins
+- **Reference proteome for searching translated proteins**, `--proteome_search_fasta`
-    * This proteome for searching can be more permissive (a superset of above) as this is used for searching, and we're interested in casting the widest net for finding potential matches, thus we recommend RefSeq over UniProt as their submission guidelines are more permissive.
+  - This proteome for searching can be more permissive (a superset of above) as this is used for searching, and we're interested in casting the widest net for finding potential matches, thus we recommend RefSeq over UniProt as their submission guidelines are more permissive.
-    * A caveat is that in RefSeq, there are also many dubious sequences, and fortunately these are easy to find with the identifier.
+  - A caveat is that in RefSeq, there are also many dubious sequences, and fortunately these are easy to find with the identifier.
 Sequence IDs that start with `NP_` are the most trustworthy as they have an associated `NM_` (protein-coding RNA transcirpt) or `NC_` (complete genomic molecule) accessions.
 Read more about the wild, wild world of NCBI accession ids [here](https://www.ncbi.nlm.nih.gov/books/NBK21091/table/ch18.T.refseq_accession_numbers_and_mole/?report=objectonly)

 ### Proteomes for translating